elephantscale/HI-labs/hadoop-dev/hbase/intro/README.txt

 Q : how many region servers do you see in the cluster?

-== STEP 2) Only if your 'hbase" command does not work - ensuring that the hbase command works On a terminal invoke hbase command
+== STEP 2) using 'hbase' command
+On terminal invoke 'hbase'
     $ hbase
     Usage: hbase <command>

-You can fix your path in this shell window by using the following command:
+Q : Find out the version of hbase using CLI

+(If hbase command is not in path adjust your PATH environment
 $ export PATH=$PATH:/path/to/hbase/location/bin
+)

 == STEP 3) Hbase Shell